jekymin8232/vitalguardai-com/VitalGuard_AI_V47_1_Code_Map.md

 - local replay detection remained effective after the encrypted compatibility setting was cleared;
 - final self-test source awaits both Rescue Pack encode and decode.

-### 9.4 Visual compatibility — PASS
-The visible shell and stylesheet are unchanged from V4.6.9; the only user-visible textual difference is the release identifier `4.6.9` → `4.7.1`; pixel-exact after version normalization.

 ---

 ## 10. Deployment Requirements & Residual Risk